open-resources/dash_curriculum/tutorial/part3/chapter11.md

 ### 11.1.2 Card
 The `Card` component provides a container in which we can place content neatly such as: titles, main body text, images, graphs, buttons, and links.
 It often leads to a more appealing layout design.
-All you need to do is build the card body inside the `dbc.Card`
+All you need to do is build the card body inside the `dbc.Card`.

 ```python
 from dash import Dash, html